 What can studying this subject lead to?

-GCSE Grade 5 in Mathematics may be required for many post-16 courses and careers; Grade 6 will be needed for A level Mathematics and Computing and Grade 7 for Further Mathematics.
+GCSE Grade 4 or 5 in Mathematics may be required for many post-16 courses and careers; Grade 6 will be needed for A level Mathematics and Computing and Grade 7 for Further Mathematics.

 A subject specific guide featuring key content, recommended resources and the specifications we cover in that particular subject can be downloaded below: